 - Use cleaning treatments/ solutions to clean and maintain the black tank.
 It would prevent any build-up or clog at a very initial stage.

-- I would also recommend you to hook your black water drain pipe with the drainage facility only when you plan to empty your tank.
+- I would also recommend you hook your black water drain pipe with the drainage facility only when you plan to empty your tank.
 A constant connection may lead to drainage of all the fluid while the solids stay behind causing a huge mess and a very messy blockage for you.

 - Keep an eye on the vent of your black water tank.
 Don’t let leaves, animal waste, or any such thing pile up there.